 While Oregon has worked its policy into shape for more than a decade, others have moved forward:

-Every province in Canada will have a price on climate pollution by 2018.
+Every province in Canada will have a price on climate pollution by the end of 2018.
 China will launch its national cap-and-trade system in 2020.
-California’s cap-and-invest program, in place since 2012, was just extended for another decade with bipartisan support.
+California’s cap-and-trade program, in place since 2012, was extended for another decade with bipartisan support.
 The program is linked with the province of Quebec to form the North American Carbon Market.

-Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont are all part of the Regional Greenhouse Gas Initiative (RGGI), a program to cap and price emissions from the power sector in place since 2009.
-RGGI states doubled-down on their success in 2017, adopting new targets for emission reductions.
-New Jersey and Virginia are looking to apply cap-and-invest polity to transportation in the next couple of years.
+Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont are all part of the Regional Greenhouse Gas Initiative (RGGI), a program to cap and reduce emissions from the power sector in place since 2009.
+RGGI states doubled-down on their success in 2017, adopting new targets for emission reduction.
+Those states and others are looking to apply cap-and-invest polity to transportation in the next couple of years.